-The current Fiscal 2008 Budget reflects a restated deficit of approximately \$171 million based on certain budgetary actions NYCHA has implemented.
+The Fiscal 2008 Budget ended with a deficit of approximately \$171 million based on certain budgetary actions NYCHA has implemented.
 NYCHA anticipates closing the remaining \$171 million gap by utilizing reserve funds and transferring capital funds to the operating budget.
 The following items summarize these adjustments.